Easy Vegan Quiche

 Notes

-- To make this Oil Free, simply omit the olive oil and use more water.
+- To make the recipe oil free, simply omit the olive oil in the crust and sautรฉ the vegetables in broth or water.

 Nutrition